The finest dishes… from Spain's museums

 For one last proposal in Madrid, we would suggest a restaurant that is very fashionable at the moment, at the Costume Museum.
 After looking at its wonderful collection of clothing (some items go back as far as the 16th century), what could be better than savouring the flavours of its restaurant.
 The Lezama Group offers a menu based on the most modern Basque cuisine.

 The coast, leading the gastronomic avant-garde

-Also on the Mediterranean, but now in Catalonia, in the city of Barcelona, there are two more museums with recommended restaurants for art lovers whose palates are in search of new sensations.
+Also on the Mediterranean, but now in Catalonia, in the city of Barcelona, there are two more museums with restaurants recommended for art lovers whose palates are in search of new sensations.
 The first will bring you into contact with one of the main figures in the history of painting, Pablo Picasso.
 We are talking about the Picasso Museum, which also has a café-restaurant with an intimate, cosy atmosphere and an outdoor terrace you will love.
-Make the most of your stay in Barcelona to visit the Catalonia National Art Museum as well, with its Oleum Restaurant.
+Make the most of your stay in Barcelona by visiting the Catalonia National Art Museum as well, with its Oleum Restaurant.
 Why is it so special?
 Because its large windows offer splendid views of Barcelona, because it is set in the old Throne Room of King Alfonso XIII, because it has a climate-controlled wine cellar and because it serves delicious, creative Mediterranean cuisine.
 There is no shortage of reasons…

 Inland Spain… delicious too